Britain's former Myanmar envoy detained in Yangon-sources | Law-Order

 Britain's former Myanmar envoy detained in Yangon-sources

-Reuters could not determine what they were charged with or how long they would be detained.
+Authorities in Myanmar have detained Britain's former ambassador to the Southeast Asian nation, where a military junta seized power last year, three people with knowledge of the situation said on Thursday.
+Vicky Bowman, who currently runs the Myanmar Centre for Responsible Business (MCRB), and her husband, Htein Lin, a Burmese artist and former political prisoner, were detained on Wednesday, the sources said, asking not to be named due to the sensitivity of the issue.

+Authorities in Myanmar have detained Britain's former ambassador to the Southeast Asian nation, where a military junta seized power last year, three people with knowledge of the situation said on Thursday.

+Vicky Bowman, who currently runs the Myanmar Centre for Responsible Business (MCRB), and her husband, Htein Lin, a Burmese artist and former political prisoner, were detained on Wednesday, the sources said, asking not to be named due to the sensitivity of the issue.
+A source with knowledge of the situation said she and her husband had been charged with immigration offences.
+They had been remanded in custody and were being sent to Insein prison, the notorious jail on the outskirts of the commercial capital of Yangon where many political prisoners are held.

 A spokesperson for the Myanmar junta did not answer calls seeking comment.
-A British Embassy spokesperson said: "We are concerned by the arrest of a British woman in Myanmar.

-Authorities in Myanmar have detained Britain's former ambassador to the Southeast Asian nation, two people with knowledge of the situation said on Thursday.

-Vicky Bowman, who currently runs the Myanmar Centre for Responsible Business (MCRB), and her husband, Htein Lin, a Burmese artist and former political prisoner, were detained on Wednesday, the sources said, asking not to be named due to the sensitivity of the issue.
-Reuters could not determine what they were charged with or how long they would be detained.
+Myanmar has been in political and economic chaos since the military overthrew an elected government in early 2021.
+Thousands of dissidents have been arrested or detained and the military is fighting armed resistance across the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)